awsdocs/amazon-emr-management-guide/doc_source/emr-connect-master-node-ssh.md

    exit
    ```

+If you're experiencing difficulty with using SSH to connect to your master node, see [Troubleshoot connecting to your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html)\.

 ## Connect to the master node using SSH on Windows<a name="emr-connect-win"></a>

 Windows users can use an SSH client such as PuTTY to connect to the master node\.
 Before connecting to the Amazon EMR master node, you should download and install PuTTY and PuTTYgen\.
 You can download these tools from the [PuTTY download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/)\.